 3. Product Development

 Surveying the target market to know the willingness to pay can help businesses understand which features or products they should improve.
-In other words, WTP helps in product development which in turn assists in the growth of the business.
+In other words, WTP helps in product development which in turn assists in the growth of the company.

-How to influence Willingness To Pay?
+How to Increase Willingness To Pay?

 1. Know your value proposition